Seeing red? Not anymore!

 Skip the dye, up the beauty.

-Plus, most red velvet cake recipes use an entire bottle of food coloring.
+Most red velvet cake recipes use an entire bottle of food coloring.
 This feels less terrible if you use a natural food coloring, but standard red food dye contains ingredients like propylene glycol, FD&C reds 40 and 3, and propylparaben.
+Yikes.
 I picture these chemicals coloring my entire digestive track for days.
 Possibly weeks.

 And for what?